YabusameHoulen/Mottos/STEAM.typ

   #image("Figures/Art/roxy.jpg", fit: "stretch", height: 135%, width: 117%)
 ]

+#focus-slide(config: config-page(fill: rgb(0, 0, 0)))[

+  #image("Figures/Art/cover.jpg", fit: "stretch", height: 135%, width: 117%)
+]

 = #emoji.church Math #emoji.books #emoji.bookmark

 #slide()[
+  #quoteblock([Richard Elwes], inset: 10pt)[
+    _The Classification of Quasithin Groups (Aschbacher and Smith 2004)_ Undoubtedly one of the most extraordinary theorems that pure mathematics has ever seen.
+  ]
+  The Monster Group, the largest sporadic simple group in finite group theory.
+It acts on 196833 dimensions over the complex numbers, but on 196882 over a finite field with 2 elements.
+  #quoteblock([Richard Borcherds], inset: 0pt)[
+    The monster simple group...appears to be rely on numerous bizarre coincidences to exist.
+  ]
+  String Theory, Sporadic Groups and Moonshine.
+  #quoteblock([John Conway], inset: 0pt)[
+    Nothing has given me the feeling that I understand why the monster is there. *Moonshine !* series expansion relative to Modular Form of weight 196884.
+  ]

+]

+#slide()[
   #quoteblock([Blaise Pascal, paraphrased], inset: 0pt)[
     I am writing a long book than usual because there is not enough time to write a short one.
   ]
-  #v(1em)
+  #v(2em)
   #quoteblock([Hermann Weyl], inset: 0pt)[
-    "Ich kann es nun einmal nicht lassen, in diesem Drama von Mathematik und Physik --- die sich im Dunkeln befruchten, aber von Angesicht zu Angesicht so gerne einander verkennen und verleugnen --- die Rolle des (wie ich genügsam erfuhr, oft unerwünschten) Boten zu spielen."\
-    Hassani's book English version: In this drama of mathematics and physics --- which fertilize each other in the dark, but which prefer to deny and misconstrue each other face to face --- I cannot, however, resist playing the role of a messenger, albeit, as I have abundantly learned, often an unwelcome one.
+    In this drama of mathematics and physics --- which fertilize each other in the dark, but which prefer to deny and misconstrue each other face to face --- I cannot, however, resist playing the role of a messenger, albeit, as I have abundantly learned, often an unwelcome one. (in Hassani's book _Mathematical Physics A Modern Introduction to Its Foundations_)
   ]

 ]